Yorkshire Terrier Blog

 Teething and Chewing in Yorkies

 Around 3 to 4 weeks of age, your Yorkie’s baby teeth will start to come in.
 Teething can cause discomfort, so provide chew toys that can be frozen or chilled.
 This helps soothe their gums.
 Yorkie puppies also love to chew during teething, so keep shoes, wires, and anything else they could choke on out of reach.
 Offer appropriate chew toys instead to redirect them.
+During this stage, your pup will also want to investigate the world.
+Let them sniff, lick, and explore their environment.

 Learning and Socialization of Your Yorkie